 - Listen to music

 It’s really different for everyone.
 It can be tricky finding the right thing for you, but once you do it’ll pay off.

 In the meantime, Downtime on your iPhone can serve as a useful reminder to get off your iPhone.
 Downtime effectively blocks all but the essential apps on your phone for a set period of time.

 Don’t worry, you can easily bypass Downtime if you want to.
 Just think of it as a gentle prod in the right direction.

 How to schedule Downtime on iPhone:

-- Enter your Screen Time password if you have one
+- Enter your Screen Time passcode if you have one.

 Bonus tip: If Downtime alone isn’t strong enough to keep you off your phone, set a Screen Time passcode as an additional barrier to overcome.
 Personally, my Screen Time passcode spells out “WEAK” which is what I am if I’m using it.
 Or the extreme method is to get a trusted friend to set the passcode without telling you what it is.
 Just don’t let them forget it!

 Do Not Disturb will mute any incoming notifications.
-You’ll see them in your notification center when you look, but the iPhone won’t buzz and ding as they’re arriving.
+You’ll see them in the Notification Center when you look, but the iPhone won’t buzz and ding as they’re arriving.